Petlja/PSIML/workshops/conv_nets/README.md

 * Some task may require you to implement many methods.
 However, implementations are very short -- up to 10 lines of code, usually far fewer.

+Before you start it is important to examine project a bit.
+Navigate to conv_nets.py file to the main function at the bottom.
+You will see how executing this file with certain number will do one of the following things:
+ 1. Prepare dataset, which makes sure all of the images are present on the machine and shows you how they look.
+ 2. Evaluate image, which runs random image from prepared dataset through the model, predicting and visualizing the class it belongs to.
+ 3. Evaluate dataset, which calculates loss and accuracy of the model (how well the model performs) on test set.
+ 4. 6.
+Train, which will train the model in order to improve its performance (calculated in step 3) and store trained weights on the disk.
+ 5. 7.
+Evaluate image, which is identical to the one in number 2, but is using trained model stored on the disk.

+In simple words, the relation between `model.py`, `runner.py` and `trainer.py` files can be seen as following:
+`model.py` contains the definition of the network, and its nodes.
+`runner.py` is used to produce prediction on a single image, based on the given model (defined in `model.py`).
+`trainer.py` is used for training and evaluating given model on batch of images.

 ## Tasks

 1) **Download and verify dataset**